-The FE Choices learner satisfaction and employer satisfaction surveys were postponed again this year due to COVID-19 but in the previous year, learner satisfaction was 93.9% placing the College third in the country, and second in the South West.
+"The FE Choices" learner satisfaction and employer satisfaction surveys following the postponement during COVID-19 have now been cancelled indefinitely.
+At its last full run learner satisfaction was 93.9% placing the College third in the country, and second in the South West.
 The employer satisfaction rates were also high at 89%.

-The College's internal survey which took place in May 2021 reflects these high levels of satisfaction with learners overall satisfaction with the College improving to 94% good or better, a 1% increase when compared to 2019-20 and when compared to term 1, exceeding the College target of 93%, and equaling the highest overall satisfaction the College has received to date.
+The College's internal survey which took place in June 2022 reflects these high levels of satisfaction with learners' overall satisfaction with the College improving to 90%, exceeding the College target of 88%.
+Across the survey student feedback remains good with all ten questions scoring 90%, or above, good or better.
+The questions related to respect received from staff, equality and diversity and feeling safe scored highly at 95% and 97% respectively.
+Student feedback with regards teaching, learning and assessment (TLA) remains high with students rating TLA as 90% good or better and our students feel they are well prepared for their next steps with the questions rating this scoring 95% and 91% good or better.